Mileena28/Mileena28.github.io/_posts/2025-08-20-why-im-writing-the-chosen-chronicles.md

 ## The Chapters That Nearly Broke Me

 I need to be transparent about something: there are chapters in these books that are genuinely difficult to read.
 Chapters 16-19 of The Chosen contain explicit depictions of marital rape and the psychological aftermath.
-These aren't gratuitous—they're necessary to understand Mira's journey—but they're real in ways that might be triggering.
+These aren't gratuitous.
+They're necessary to understand Mira's journey, but they're real in ways that might be triggering.

 There were points where I had to stop writing.
 Where I had to walk away from my laptop and make music instead, letting melodies carry what words were too heavy to hold.
 Where I had to push through trauma responses just to finish a scene and remember that I survived what I was putting on the page.

-The hardest parts to write weren't the dramatic moments—the public Forsakings, the explosive magic, the narrow escapes.
+The hardest parts to write weren't the dramatic moments: the public Forsakings, the explosive magic, the narrow escapes.
 The hardest parts were the quiet violations.
 The systematic gaslighting.
 The slow erosion of self.
 The confusion when your body responds to abuse in ways that make you feel complicit.

 These are the parts most fantasy glosses over.
 The parts that get summarized as "and then bad things happened" before moving on to the revenge plot.

-But my belief—my bone-deep conviction—is that these truths need to be portrayed correctly.
+But my belief, my bone-deep conviction, is that these truths need to be portrayed correctly.
 Not sensationalized, not romanticized, not sanitized, but witnessed with the full weight they deserve.

 ---